Triffitt History, Family Crest & Coats of Arms

 Early Notables of the Triffitt family (pre 1700)

-More information is included under the topic Early Triffitt Notables in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) are included under the topic Early Triffitt Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Triffitt family to the New World and Oceana
+Migration of the Triffitt family

 Some of the first settlers of this family name or some of its variants were: John, Fortune and George Trevett settled in Virginia from 1640 to 1665; Christian Trevett settled in Pennsylvania in 1738.